wlee88/cheesus/README.md

 - DB: `5433`

 ## 📋 Still Todo before we can consider production ready
+- Integration tests - that run against the API through to DB
+- End to End tests - that run against the frontend through to the API
 - Authentication/admin area
-- Metrics capture (Cloudwatch logs could do for now if we deploy via AWS)
+- Metrics/logs capture (Cloudwatch logs could do for now if we deploy via AWS)
-- Actual deployment and code (terraform/pulumi/CloudFormation) - we have a healthcheck we can use to check.
+- Healthcheck API route/Actual deployment and code (terraform/pulumi/CloudFormation)
+- Github Workflow for deployment
 - CDN setup/Load Balancing/Route53 domain setup

 # 😮 Troubleshooting